alecstem/REUWebsite/pseudocode.md

+# Pseudocode

-# This is where we will have our process broken down into pseudocode
+## This is where we will have our process broken down into pseudocode